fusecodecamp2017/LightingUpIOT/README.md

 4. Putting it Together - Its time now to put together IoT and the Bluetooth that we just wrote.

-5. Phone app - lets build a phone app that can tell where we are
+5. Phone app - lets build a phone app that can tell where we are.
+You can follow instructions in the "app" folder for this.

 6. Final touches and recap - put the code we built in step 4 into the phone app and add any cool finishing touches we want.
 Fun!